4WD hardware (To ensure your 4WD is prepared for the big trips):

 Getting the 4WD regular services should prevent engine and fuel problems.

-Stop to check underneath the vehicle now and then if it’s densely overgrown.
+Stop to check underneath the vehicle now and then if the track is densely overgrown.

 When stopping/parking a 4x4 try not to park above long dry grass or any other dry vegetation that could reach the underside of the 4 wheel drive.

-Everyone should have a fire extinguisher as part of their 4WD hardware and should be in a place easy to get to.
-Having one buried underneath all the camping gear and you may as well not have one.
+Everyone should have a fire extinguisher as part of their 4WD hardware and this should be placed so it's easily accessible.
+If your fire fire extinguisher is buried underneath all the camping gear you may as well not have one.

 Fires in Australia start very easily and burn faster than most people could imagine.